Phew. It’s so hard to believe that it’s been

 Daily Harvest: I had heard of these before, but truthfully, making my own smoothies has never been something that’s overwhelming to me.
 But, now with just one hand, I totally see the appeal.
 These are pre-made smoothie cups you keep in the freezer and just dump in the blender and add your own milk or water to blend.
 I love that this enables me to always have something nourishing and good in the house, even if I haven’t ordered groceries or we hadn’t had a meal brought to us by friends.
 Plus, I actually approve of all of their ingredients, which is just so rare: it’s all actually clean & great, not just great marketing.

-Check them out here and extra bonus: get your 1st 3 cups free with the code “simplyrealhealth” at checkout!
+Check them out here and extra bonus: get up to $40 off your first order with the code “simplyrealhealth” at checkout!

 Instacart: as someone who loves loves going to the grocery store, the first time I used instacart was when I was pregnant and so so sick, but had a cookbook photoshoot the next day.
 Within a few clicks I had ordered all my ingredients from PCC and it arrived on my doorstep a few hours later.
 Aka, magic.
 And in the early weeks of having a babe, leaving to go to the grocery store just wasn’t up there on my list of priorities.
 Aka, I had more important things like TAKE A SHOWER or get dressed if I had 15 mins to spare, instead of getting packed up, driving to the store, getting him settled in the stroller, shopping and doing it all over again to go home.
 So, I’ve been ordering our weekly produce and good quality meat and basics from PCC or Whole Foods, and getting the pantry staple stuff from Thrive and it’s been working great.
 4 month update: I went ahead and signed up for the yearly Instacart membership (around $100) for free shipping and delivery on every order = so freaking amazing.
 It’s like a Amazon prime membership for food delivery.
 SO worth it.
 I use it weekly, and have been pairing it with my quick weekly menus in my Easy Dinner Meal Plan for 5 minutes and DONE with my grocery shopping.